 Halloween in most of Japan is also relatively mild.
 You don’t really see that many Halloween decorations in the streets during the season, it is mostly celebrated by only the young generation unlike Christmas and Valentines (see graph below) and ‘trick or treat-ing’ is not even a common practice here (although some do organise trick or treat events).
 Another interesting thing to note is that the orange “Halloween” pumpkins are not really consumed in Japan but are merely used as decorations.

-However, Halloween in Japan has it’s own peculiarity, such as the unique cosplay culture that’s fairly rampant amongst the younger generation or the street parades and parties happening in pockets of the cities .
-Many of you might have heard of the infamous “Shibuya Halloween”, which is held at the heart of the Shibuya district ever October 31stnight.
-The party, reportedly attended by over million people last year was actually so rowdy and chaotic that the government has decided to place regulations on drinking in the area during the event, effectively banning people from drinking on the streets (although no penalties for offenders have been stated).
+However, Halloween in Japan has its own peculiarity, such as the unique cosplay culture that’s fairly rampant amongst the younger generation or the street parades and parties happening in pockets of the cities.
+Many of you might have heard of the infamous “Shibuya Halloween”, which is held at the heart of the Shibuya district every October 31stnight (pre-pandemic).
+In 2018 the Shibuya Halloween party, reportedly attended by over million people was actually so rowdy and chaotic that the government decided to place regulations on drinking in the area during the event, effectively banning people from drinking on the streets.

 This is something to note as drinking in public is legal in Japan.
-Although drinking in the streets is generally frowned upon, it is a different story with drinking in festivals, outings such as hanami (cherry blossom viewing) are often associated with drinking, thus the fact that the government had to regulate drinking is a testament to how frenzied the party was last year.
+Although drinking in the streets is generally frowned upon, it is a different story with drinking in festivals, outings such as hanami (cherry blossom viewing) are often associated with drinking, thus the fact that the government had to regulate drinking is a testament to how frenzied the party was in late years.

 Aside from the mess that is Shibuya Halloween, Halloween in Japan has other unique sides to it too, below are some of them: